SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

 .. note::  Setting up the NVIDIA POWER9 CUDA driver includes additional set-up requirements.
 The NVIDIA POWER9 CUDA driver will not function properly if the additional set-up requirements are not followed.
 See `POWER9 Setup <https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#power9-setup>`__ for the additional set-up requirements.

-To Tune Up NVIDIA Performance from the Runfile
+To Tune Up NVIDIA Performance when Driver Installed from the Runfile
 ~~~~~~~~~~~~~~~~~~~~
-**To tune up NVIDIA performance from the runfile:**
+**To tune up NVIDIA performance when the driver was installed from the runfile:**

 1. Change the permissions on the **rc.local** file to **executable**: